-- 3.8 Meeting the requirements of the Habitats Regulations - 3.9 The Habitats Regulations protect rare wildlife and habitats in designated nature conservation sites.
+3.10 Meeting the requirements of the Habitats Regulations

+- 3.11 The Habitats Regulations protect rare wildlife and habitats in designated nature conservation sites.
 As outlined above, over half of the land in the New Forest National Park benefits from this legal protection and development must demonstrate it will not impact on site integrity for it to proceed.
-Given the range and scale of internationally protected nature conservation sites in the New Forest and on its coast, these legal considerations are particularly important in the National Park. - 3.10 The Habitats Regulation Assessment of the New Forest National Park Local Plan (2019) concluded that it is not possible to rule out likely significant effects from either recreational pressures or from changes to water quality on the designated sites from new housing or any form of overnight visitor accommodation (including campsites).
+Given the range and scale of internationally protected nature conservation sites in the New Forest and on its coast, these legal considerations are particularly important in the National Park. - 3.12 The Habitats Regulation Assessment of the New Forest National Park Local Plan (2019) concluded that it is not possible to rule out likely significant effects from either recreational pressures or from changes to water quality on the designated sites from new housing or any form of overnight visitor accommodation (including campsites).
 Impacts must therefore be addressed through the planning application process to ensure legal compliance.
+The

-The Authority can only approve development if it is ascertained it will not adversely affect the integrity of the designated sites following Appropriate Assessment. - (i) Recreational impacts - 3.11 The Authority has devised a package of appropriate mitigation measures in a revised Habitat Mitigation Scheme SPD (2020) that will allow most visitor accommodation proposals to mitigate their recreational impacts on the designated sites.
+Authority can only approve development if it is ascertained it will not adversely affect the integrity of the designated sites following Appropriate Assessment.

+(i) Recreational impacts

+- 3.13 The Authority has devised a package of appropriate mitigation measures in a revised Habitat Mitigation Scheme Supplementary Planning Document SPD (2020) that will allow most small-scale visitor accommodation proposals to mitigate their recreational impacts on the designated sites.
 Financial contributions to this Scheme will be used to implement a range of measures that will mitigate the recreational impacts on the designated sites.
 This approach is supported by Natural England and includes funding from development to support ranger provision within the designated sites, interpretative material and wider awareness raising.
-Key messages set out in the New Forest Code should be available on-site. - 3.12 With regard to financial contributions to the mitigation scheme, applicants will need to calculate the amount payable in accordance with the formula, using the number of pitches and number of days open during the year.
-As outlined in Section 2 of this guidance note, the National Park Authority will consider granting temporary planning permission for new campsites for up to 28 days per annum.
-A worked example of the financial contribution towards mitigating recreational impacts from new campsite use is shown below.
+Key messages set out in the New Forest Code should be available on-site. - 3.14 With regard to financial contributions to the mitigation scheme, applicants will need to calculate the amount payable in accordance with the formula, using the number of pitches and number of days open during the year.
+As outlined in Section 3 of this guidance note, the National Park Authority will consider granting temporary planning permission for campsites up to a maximum of 50 pitches / 60 days per annum.
+The financial contribution towards mitigating recreational impacts from temporary campsites is set out in the aforementioned SPD and this equates to £76.55 per pitch (this figure is subject to an inflation increase each year). - £76.55 is then 'discounted' by the proportion of the year the campsite will be open £76.55 x (number of days open) / 365 = £ per pitch for each year of operation. - For example, a 50-pitch campsite open for 60 days per annum would trigger a financial contribution of £629 for measures designed to mitigate recreational impacts.
+If planning permission was granted for a 3-year time limited period the contribution for the lifespan of the permission would be £1,887.